LarsMath/tutorial-algebraic-cryptanalysis/README.md

 ## Installation

+In the exercises we will make use of Sage in jupyter notebooks.
+The most painless way to install sage is (in my opinion) through Conda.
+Conda is an open source package management system and has pre-compiled binaries for Sage.

 Follow the installation steps for Conda at [Miniforge](https://github.com/conda-forge/miniforge)

 Run the following command to create a virtual environment containing jupyter, sage and python.
 ```console